-7. Type a number and select Days or Weeks from the drop-down box, .
+8. In the Repeats Every section, type a number and select Days or Weeks from the drop-down box, .
 For certain queries, you can also set Minutes and Hours.

 If you select Weeks, indicate the days of the week to run the queries.